christianacca/web-api-starter/docs/deploy-app.md

 The shared services required for the app are:
 * Azure container registry (ACR)

-To install the shared services, run the following script github workflow: [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml)
+These services maybe maintained by other teams and are not part of the deployment process for the app.
+However, if you do need to deploy the shared services, you can do so by running the following github workflow: [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml)

 ## Infrastructure